 Tips for planning your trip to New York

-Perhaps less romantic but just as practical as any other advice I can give you about your trip to New York, I'm going to give you a few tips on how to avoid destroying your travel budget as soon as you arrive (if you're travelling on an unlimited budget this part might be of less interest to you, but let me address the rest of us).
+Perhaps less romantic but just as practical as any other advice I can give you about your trip to New York, I'm going to give you some tips so that you don't destroy your travel budget as soon as you arrive (if you're travelling on an unlimited budget this part might not interest you as much, but allow me to address the rest of the mortals).

-If you are planning to visit a number of attractions or take a tour (sightseeing, museums, sightseeing bus tours, cruises, etc), it is possible that the amount of money you spend on entrance fees will be more than relevant.
+If you are planning to visit several attractions or take a tour (viewpoints, museums, sightseeing bus tours, cruises, etc), it is possible that the amount you will spend on entrance fees will be more than relevant.
 For this, there are city tourist cards, which will allow you to access the most emblematic points for a fixed, reduced price.

 Book a transfer between the airport and your hotel in Manhattan